cloudmesh-community/fa19-516-169/project/report.md

 ## Technologies

-Python 3.7.4
+* Python 3.7.4
-REST API
+* REST API
-Cloudmesh
+* Cloudmesh

 ## Progress:

 1. Week of 22nd Sep:
    Project Definition and approval

 2. Week of 7th Oct:
    Rest API ramp up

 3. Week of 14th Oct:
    Cloudmesh Installation on Windows.
 Solving the laptop issues and finally succeeded in Cloudmesh installation on Windows 10 environment.

 4. Week of 21st Oct:

    1. Study of existing Cloudmesh Compute Project/source code structure.
    2. Initial Architecture Diagram (In Progress).
    3. Listing down potential APIs for Cloudmesh Compute GCP Interface.
    4. Initial study of [Compute Engine API](https://cloud.google.com/compute/docs/reference/rest/v1/) from Google.
    5. Creation of WBS.
 Plan.

 ## Work Breakdown Structure:

 This is intended WBS  and schedule.
 This can change as we proceed as the proposed plan below and will evolve.

-1. Week of 28th Oct : Architecture, Design finalization.
+1. Week of 28th Oct: Architecture, Design finalization.

 2. Week of 4th Nov:

-    .
-API signature definition and scope freeze (This should define how many APIs will be ) .
-Environment creation  & Code Framework Creation (Skeleton, stub and dummy test cases)
+   * API signature definition and scope freeze (This should define how many APIs will be )
+   * Environment creation  & Code Framework Creation (Skeleton, stub and dummy test cases)

 4. Week of 11th Nov:  Selected APIs for  'VM'

 5. Week of 18th Nov:  Selected APIs for 'Image'

 6. Week of 25th Nov:  Selected APIs for 'Security'

 7. Week of 2nd Dec:

-    .
-Buffer
+   *   Buffer
-    .
-Documentation completion
+   *   Documentation completion
-    .
-Pending PyTest (if any) completion
+   *   Pending PyTest (if any) completion

-## Results:
+## Results

 ## Benchmark